tenstorrent/tt-metal/docs/source/examples/dram_loopback.rst

       NOC::RISCV_0_default
   );

-When attaching the kernel to the program, we need to declare which processors within the core we want to do the processing.
-We will use ``RISCV_0`` to start with.

 Create buffers in DRAM and L1
 -----------------------------

 Next, we need to declare buffers that we will use during execution.
 We will need

+* An L1 buffer within the core itself that will be used to store the compute engine's work
 * A DRAM buffer that will house input data
-* An L1 buffer within the core itself that will be used to store the compute engine's work
 * A DRAM buffer that will be written to with output data

-Let's create the L1 buffer first.

 .. code-block:: cpp